-A change of mentor form will be available on the Forms page of the Board's website from 1 August 2018 when the new ESM registration standard takes effect.
+A change of mentor form is available on the Forms page of the Board's website.

 What if my mentor is no longer available or suitable to mentor me during my period of supervised practice?

 If you need to change mentors because your mentor is no longer available or no longer suitable to be your mentor, you must have a signed mentor agreement in place with a new mentor.